Table of Contents

 Average Cost to Build a House in Wyoming$363,025

-To paint a better picture, here is a house building costs breakdown for a 2,500 sq. ft. house:
+To paint a better picture, here is a house building cost distribution for a 2,500 sq. ft. house:

 Hard Costs of Building a Home

-Hard costs comprise expenses directly involved in the home-building process that play a direct role in estimating the project’s completion.
+Hard costs comprise expenses directly involved in the home-building process.

 1. Material Cost to Build a House: $125,000

-Building materials make up approximately 50% of the overall building prices.
-You can expect to spend about $50 per square foot on home-building material costs.
+Building materials make up approximately 50% of the overall construction prices.
+You can expect to spend about $50 per square foot on material costs.

-Home building prices are expected to be volatile in 2023.
-Ken Simonson, Chief Economist at Associated General Contractors of America, expects price hikes and shortages to ease for some products, and to remain volatile for others in 2023.
+The Chief Economist at Associated General Contractors of America, Ken Simonson, expects price hikes and shortages to ease for some products, and to remain volatile for others in 2023.

 Here are the material costs you must account for while building your home: